-Large inland areas of greater than 7800 km which contain many small lakes or a river network should be declared as "coastal" Zone A1 by administrations if the area comprises more than 50% water, and more than 90% of the land is less than 100 m above the mean water level.
+Large inland areas of greater than 7800 km2 which contain many small lakes or a river network should be declared as "coastal" Zone A1 by administrations if the area comprises more than 50% water, and more than 90% of the land is less than 100 m above the mean water level.

 Climatic regions pertaining to Zone A1, large inland bodies of water and large inland lake and wetland regions, are difficult to determine unambiguously.
 Therefore administrations are invited to register with the ITU Radiocommunication Bureau (BR) those regions within their territorial boundaries that they wish identified as belonging to one of these categories.
-In the absence of registered information to the contrary, all land areas will be considered to pertain to climate Zone A2.
+In the absence of registered information to the contrary, all land areas will be considered too pertain to climate Zone A2.

-For maximum consistency of results between administrations it is strongly recommended that the calculations of this procedure be based on the ITU Digitized World Map (IDWM) which is available from the BR for mainframe or personal computer environments.
+For maximum consistency of results between administrations the calculations of this procedure should be based on the ITU Digitized World Map (IDWM) which is available from the BR.
+If all points on the path are at least 50 km from the sea or other large bodies of water, then only the inland category applies.